sharpie7/BeebFpga_MiSTer/Readme.md

 Most users will just want the main version described here.

-Copy the file `releases/BBCMicro_YYYYMMDD.rbf` to the `Computer` or `Computer/_Alternative` folder on the root of the MiSTer primary SD card.
+Copy the latest file `releases/BBCMicro_YYYYMMDD.rbf` to the `Computer` or `Computer/_Alternative` folder on the root of the MiSTer primary SD card.
 You can then select the file from the MiSTer boot menu or set to autoboot by editing the `bootcore` in `MiSTer.ini`.

 ### ICE (In Circuit Emulator) Version